Helium314/HeliBoard/README.md

   * In the event of an application crash, you will be prompted whether you want the crash logs when you open the Settings.
   * When using multilingual typing, space bar will show an confidence value used for determining the currenly used language.
   * Suggestions will have some tiny numbers on top showing some internal score and source dictionary (can be disabled)
-* For users doing manual backups with root access: Starting at Android 7, the shared preferences file is not in the default location, because the app is using [device protected storage](https://developer.android.com/reference/android/content/Context#createDeviceProtectedStorageContext()).
-This is necessary so the settings can be read before the device is unlocked, e.g. at boot.
-The file is located in `/data/user_de/0/package_id/shared_prefs/`, though this may depend on the device and Android version.
+* For users doing manual backups with root access: Starting at Android 7, some files and the main shared preferences file are not in the default location, because the app is using [device protected storage](https://developer.android.com/reference/android/content/Context#createDeviceProtectedStorageContext()).
+This is necessary so the settings and layout files can be read before the device is unlocked, e.g. at boot.
+The files are usually located in `/data/user_de/0/<package_id>/`, though the location may depend on the device and Android version.

-# Contribution ❤
+# Contributing ❤

 ## Issue reporting

 Whether you encountered a bug, or want to see a new feature in OpenBoard, you can contribute to the project by opening a new issue [here](https://github.com/openboard-team/openboard/issues).
 Your help is always welcome!

 Before opening a new issue, be sure to check the following:
- - **Does the issue already exist ?** Make sure a similar issue has not been reported by browsing [existing issues](https://github.com/Helium314/openboard/issues).
+ - **Does the issue already exist?** Make sure a similar issue has not been reported by browsing [existing issues](https://github.com/Helium314/openboard/issues).
 Please search open and closed issues.
- - **Is the issue still relevant ?** Make sure your issue is not already fixed in the latest version of OpenBoard.
+ - **Is the issue still relevant?** Make sure your issue is not already fixed in the latest version of OpenBoard.
- - **Did you use the issue template ?** It is important to make life of our kind contributors easier by avoiding  issues that miss key informations to their resolution.
+ - **Did you use the issue template?** It is important to make life of our kind contributors easier by avoiding  issues that miss key informations to their resolution.

 ## Translation
 Currently there is no simple way of translating the app, but it's coming soon...